Amtrak resumes service after disruptions along Northeast corridor amid severe heat wave

 Amtrak Northeast posted a number of service disruption updates on social media Thursday afternoon, including one about the Acela, Amtrak's high-speed train, being suspended between Newark and New Rochelle.

-The brush fire in New Jersey has also led to delays and cancelations of N.J.
+The brush fire in New Jersey also led to delays and cancelations of N.J.
 Transit service in and out of New York City.
+By 6 p.m. on Thursday, NJ Transit said that rail service in and out of Penn Station had resumed but was subject to 90-minute delays.

 The disruptions come as the Northeast remains under warnings of extreme heat, with at least 265 million people expected to experience temperatures above 90 degrees Fahrenheit.